Internal · scoping map · not client-facing

 → Facade.ai

-Deterministic conversion + category mapping + self-validation.
+Deterministic conversion + Exhibit B category mapping + self-validation.
 Because the numbers must agree across documents, the system can verify itself with no human check.

 est. ~99% — deterministic & self-verifiable